6 of the best travel cameras

 To develop the prints, Lomography features LomoLab, which will do processing and digital scans.
 In some countries they even provide a mail-order service, via a pre-paid envelope where prints come back via snail mail.

-Verdict: It takes a bit of practice, but can give surprising and unexpected results, which, these days in our self-curated world of social media, can be a refreshing vacation in itself.
+Verdict: It takes a bit of practice, but the LC-A+ can give surprising and unexpected results, which, these days in our self-curated world of social media, can be a refreshing vacation in itself.

 Specs: 35mm film camera, Minitar 1 32mm f/2.8 lens, direct optical viewfinder, hot shoe for mounting flashes, multiple exposure images, ISO settings of 100-1600